 Here are some of the most popular tours from Saint John to BVI:

-- British Virgin Islands: Explore Virgin Gorda’s Baths and Jost Van Dyke.
+- Boat tour to BVI from ST John.
 This is the most popular day trip to BVI from St John (or St Thomas).
 The scenery is amazing and it covers all the best places.

 - Private boat charter to BVI.
 This is a wonderful option for bigger families/groups or those who want more luxury and don’t mind the budget.